 At present, Ecologi Zero is primarily focused on servicing UK SMEs.
 As such, it is only possible to download financial transitions from Xero from a single account and does not consolidate across multiple accounts, nations, subsidiaries or affiliates.
 This will not be a prohibiting factor for most UK SMEs.
 However, it would constrain those operating multiple accounting software systems as emissions from multiple business units must be consolidated under the operational control approach to comply with the GHG Protocol.

-Ecologi Zero remains in the beta development phase, and the team continues to work hard to expand the tool's capabilities and overcome the limitations outlined above.
+Ecologi Zero will continue to be improved and the team are working hard to expand the tool's capabilities and overcome the limitations outlined above.